Komal-kalyanraman/container_manager/README.md

 python container_creator_app.py
 ```

-1. Select the protocol (REST, MQTT or MessageQueue).
+1. Select the protocol (REST, MQTT, MessageQueue, or DBus).
 2. Fill in the container parameters.
 3. Click **Send** to send the JSON to the backend.
    - For REST, the backend must be running and listening on the specified port.
    - For MQTT, the broker must be running and accessible.
    - For MessageQueue, the backend must be running and listening on the configured POSIX message queue.
+   - For D-Bus, the backend must be running and registered on the session bus.

 The UI will show a confirmation or error message after sending the request.